 Hazing occurs when an act is committed against a student, or a student is coerced into committing an act that creates a substantial risk of harm to the student, or to any third party, in order for the student to be initiated into, or affiliated with, any school group, club, athletic team, grade level, activity or organization.
-Hazing is strictly prohibited in the Port Edwards School District, and will subject the violator to the disciplinary action explained below.
+Hazing is strictly prohibited at the School District of Port Edwards and will subject the violator to the disciplinary action explained below.